sbuTech101/CloudSecurity/README.md

 # CloudSecurity
-This project spans across 6 parts where we dive into the world of cloud security ,the architecture and we will look at how we utalised a variety of tools to protect our cloud enviroment.
+This project is divided into 6 parts where we explore cloud security, its architecture, and how we used different tools to secure our cloud environment.

 <ins>**SettingUp HonePot** </ins>